 I is for … Inserting movement breaks.
-Set a timer for 10-15 minutes and stand up and stretch or walk around whenever it goes off.
+Set a timer for 10-15 minutes, and stand up and stretch or walk around whenever it goes off.
 If you aren’t accustomed to being on the floor very much (or standing at a counter wrapping for hours on end) then your body may start to complain.
 This super cool video on “The Fuzz Speech” is about how we can literally melt our stiff spots after being in one place too long.

 F is for … Finding new positions a lot to avoid the pain of wrapping gifts.
 The more you move around, the less sore and “stuck” you’ll feel later.
 So don’t do all of it on your knees, or with one leg out.
 Holding down the paper while you reach for the scissors and tape does different things to your body when you’re kneeling than when you’re sitting with legs folded.
-Tune into all those different sensations to increase your proprioreception (word of the day: look it up)
+Tune into all those different sensations to increase your proprioreception (word of the day: look it up).

 S is for … Squatting and stretching, of course!
 We do not squat or stretch nearly enough as humans.
 If you aren’t very good at hanging out in a deep squat, check out this free video I made and stuck into this blog that shows you how to bolster yourself in a deep squat so you can work towards doing it without help.
 According to Katy Bowman of Nutritious Movement, we should be squatting for a total of 1 hour each day.
 Wow!

-Now, if you have sensitive fascia in your abdominals from a recent surgery or diastasis rectus abdominus, then you may want to avoid the floor altogether and use the counter like Kelly discusses in her video in order to avoid bending over which can cause further damage to a core that can’t align or recruit properly yet.
-Her abdominal rehab resources are excellent, and you can also learn those basics with Fit2B’s Foundational 5+ course.
+Now, if you have sensitive fascia in your abdominals from a recent surgery or diastasis rectus abdominus, then you may want to avoid the floor altogether and use a table or counter like Kelly discusses in her video in order to avoid bending over, which requires strategies for managing abdominal pressure.